To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 ADT

-ADT has a 30-second delay built into their response system.
+ADT has a 30-second delay built into its response system.
 You can increase this time to 45 seconds, or you can remove it.
 If you know you’ve triggered a false alarm, ADT asks that you call the central station to prevent an unnecessary response.
 If you don’t, they’ll still attempt to reach you to get your password before they dispatch help.

 Can My Security Provider Reach Me?